DivyaKarade/DivyaKarade/README.md

 ## Divya Karade

-I'm an AI Researcher in Drug Discovery & I enjoy solving problems with an emphasis in Structure-Based and Ligand-Based Drug Design.
-I transform complex data into understanding, using computational tools, ML algorithms and by developing web-app and also helping others to do the same.
+I'm an AI Researcher in Drug Discovery & I enjoy solving problems with an emphasis on Structure-Based and Ligand-Based Drug Design.
+I transform complex data into understanding, using computational tools, ML algorithms, by developing web-app and also helping others to do the same.

 Connect with me on these platforms: